Parys Mountain: History

+A further discovery of ore was made in 1775 further to the West of "the Great Lode" by the Reverend Edward Hughes, who was co-owner of that area with Sir Nicholas Bayly, and to exploit this he formed the Parys Mine Company that same year.
+The 21 year lease of Charles Roe expired in 1785, and so the Earl of Uxbridge (who had succeeded Sir Nicholas Bayly), decided to form the Mona Mine Company.
+The production from Parys Mountain by these two adjacent companies dominated the world's copper market during the 1780s, when the mine was the largest in Europe.
+Its rise severely damaged the mining industry in Cornwall.
+The ore was exported via Amwlch, which grew to a substantial town.
+A loading pier was built at Amwlch harbour in 1782, and in 1793 by act of parliament the port was enlarged and dredged with the addition of piers, buoys and mooring posts to accommodate the seaborne traffic.
+The copper from the mine was used to sheath the British Admiralty's wooden ships of war, to prevent the growth of seaweed and barnacles and to protect the wood from attack by shipworms.
+This increased the speed and manoeuvrability of the vessels, and enabled them to remain at sea for longer as there was less need to return to port for maintenance (see Copper sheathing for further details).

-Although the ore here was of low quality, this was more than compensated for by the fact that it occurred in two large masses close to the surface.
+Although the ore here was of variable quality, this was more than compensated for by the fact that it occurred in two large masses close to the surface.
 Initially ore was worked on the surface from shallow shafts, next by open-pit mining, and finally underground from adits or shafts.
 The ore was broken into small lumps by hand, the best ore being shipped to Lancashire or to the Lower Swansea valley in South Wales through the port of Swansea for smelting.
 Copper was concentrated and extracted from the remainder using kilns and furnaces on site.
 It was also discovered that purer metal could be obtained efficiently, although in small amounts, by its precipitation from drainage water with scrap iron in purpose-built ponds.
 Associated with the mines, important chemical industries were established on the mountain based on by-products such as ochre pigments, sulphur, vitriol and alum.
 The processes were described by the German writer and translator Augustin Gottfried Ludwig Lentin (1764–1823), who visited Parys Mountain in the 1790s and published his findings in Briefe über die Insel Anglesea: vorzüglich über das dasige Kupfer-Bergwerk und die dazu gehörigen Schmelzwerke und Fabriken (Leipzig: Crusius, 1800).

-Parys Mountain dominated the world's copper market during the 1780s, when the mine was the largest in Europe.
-Its rise severely damaged the mining industry in Cornwall.
-The copper from the mine was used to sheath the British Admiralty's wooden ships of war, to prevent the growth of seaweed and barnacles and to protect the wood from attack by shipworms.
-This increased the speed and manoeuvrability of the vessels, and enabled them to remain at sea for longer as there was less need to return to port for maintenance.

 In response to a national shortage of small currency, the Parys Mine Company produced its own coinage between 1787 and 1793.
 The Parys Penny, also known as the Anglesey Penny, was used by the mine to pay workers, and also by the populace at large.
 It is thought that around ten million pennies and half pennies were minted.